ange007/ha-sun-allocator/README.md

 ### Configuration

-When setting up the SolarVampire integration, you'll first configure your solar panel settings, then you can add and manage your ESPHome devices:
+When setting up the SunAllocator integration, you'll first configure your solar panel settings, then you can add and manage your ESPHome devices:

 1. **Solar Panel Configuration**:
    - Configure your solar panel sensors, voltage/current parameters, etc.